 - Application issues.

-In the short term, if the temperature is brought back within specified limits the resistance value should return to its expected value but repeated temperature excursions beyond specified limits will eventually degrade the resistor performance.
+If heat is dissipated and the temperature falls back within specified limits the resistance value should return to its expected value.
+But repeated temperature excursions will eventually degrade the resistor performance.

-A high moisture content in the environment can degrade the resistor performance.
-At the component level, the potential for corrosion, tracking and short circuit issues can be minimised by applying a suitable protective coating during resistor manufacturing.
+High moisture content in the environment can degrade the resistor performance.
+At the component level, it can cause corrosion, tracking and short circuit issues.

-Potential problems at the system board level should also be considered.
-Moisture and/or chemical elements in the environment can cause corrosion at the resistor/system board interface or growths that may eventually cause a short circuit.
+Corrosion is also a potential issue at the system board level.
+Moisture or chemical elements in the environment can cause an increase in resistance at the resistor/system board interface.
+In extreme cases, they can cause or growths that eventually cause a short circuit.

 Both surge and ESD effects disrupt the point to point contact of conductive elements in the resistor film.
 Depending on the number of occurrences of surge events and the severity of each surge the resistance of the resistor film will change over time.

-Surge conditions and their potential impact on resistor performance have been discussed elsewhere on this blog.
-They are one of the most common causes of changes in the performance of a resistor over time.
+Surge conditions are one of the most common causes of changes in the performance of a resistor over time.
 ESD events are extreme surge conditions and must be prevented wherever possible.

-Mechanical damage and/or shock can happen during shipping, in manufacture, or in service.
+Mechanical damage and/or shock can occur during shipping, in manufacture, or in service.
 Inappropriate device mounting to the system board can mechanically stress the resistor device.

-The damage is often immediately not obvious but it can compromise the correct operation of the resistor device over time.
-Temperature and/or electrical issues (mentioned above) can compound an issue that is initially minor and impact on the performance of the resistor device.
+Often damage is not immediately obvious but it can compromise the correct operation of the resistor device over time.
+Temperature and/or electrical issues can compound a minor issue and degrade resistor performance.

-Many of the effects described above are transient conditions and they can be difficult for the system designer to identify and quantify.
-If a thick film resistor is impacted by one or more of these conditions during its in service life its performance will be degraded which can in turn impact overall system performance.
+Many of the effects described above are transient conditions.
+As a result, they can be difficult for the system designer to identify and quantify.